zopefoundation/ZODB/documentation/guide/writing-persistent-objects.rst

 Rules of persistence
 ====================

-When implementing persistet objects, be aware that an object's attributes should be :
+When implementing persistent objects, be aware that an object's attributes should be :

 - immutable (such as strings or integers),